 This year, 193 dogs have been reunited with their families; 146 have been sent to the shelter, at a cost of more than $14,000 to the city.
 Columbia residents can not take stray dogs, cats or other creatures to the San Martin shelter.
 Animal and carcass removal services in Richland County is dedicated to helping South Carolina and Columbia.

 If you live in Columbia and want to get rid of an animal, your only option is to haul it the Humane Society Silicon Valley in Santa Clara.
 But while Columbiaans might have the longest trip to that shelter, they're not the only ones with a problem local government has not been able to solve.
 Richland County animal services in Columbia, South Carolina, declined to comment on the matter.

-Remember, for a dog/cat problem, call (803) 776-7386 or (803) 929-6000, and if you need wildlife removal service in Richland County, call Blue Ridge Wildlife Control, LLC: 803-380-4183.
+Remember, for a dog/cat problem, call (803) 776-7387, and if you need wildlife removal service in Richland County, call Metro Wildlife and Pest Control: 803-832-2495.